AuguB/guide_to_cluster_notebooks_on_vscode/README.md

 </details>

 <details>
-<summary>2.1.2 Connect to the cluster using VSCode</summary>
+<summary>2.1.2 Open your project on the cluster in VSCode</summary>

-Open VSCode and connect to the cluster.
+Open VSCode, connect to the cluster, and navigate to the project folder that you want to work on.

 Pro tip: `Ctrl+R` opens a list of recent projects in VSCode.
 If you've recently opened a project on the cluster, this should also be listed, and clicking it will connect to the remote and open the folder.
 Super easy!